 An interview with Dr. Laura Markham

-In Dr. Laura Markham’s new Book, Peaceful Parent, Happy Siblings, she gives practical advice on “How to stop the fighting and raise friends for life.”
+In Dr. Laura Markham’s book, Peaceful Parent, Happy Siblings, she gives practical advice on “How to stop the fighting and raise friends for life.”
 Links in this post are Amazon affiliate links.

 Listen to the entire interview here – Dr. Laura walks us through an entire conflict, complete with ways a parent can respond to frustrated kids.